nhandelman1/nhandelman1.github.io/resume.md

 ## Awards
 May 2011: Master's Fellowship - University of Louisiana at Lafayette
 Awarded by the University of Louisiana in Lafayette, Louisiana.
 Covered tuition and most fees, and provided a monthly stipend for one year.
-May 2011: Outstanding Computer Science Student
-Awarded to a graduating computer science major as selected by the Department of Computer Science at Millsaps College
+May 2011: Outstanding Computer Science Student - Millsaps College Awarded to a graduating computer science major as selected by the Department of Computer Science at Millsaps College
-May 2011: Outstanding Computer Science Senior Project
-Awarded to graduating computer science major(s) as selected by the Department of Computer Science at Millsaps College
+May 2011: Outstanding Computer Science Senior Project - Millsaps College Awarded to graduating computer science major(s) as selected by the Department of Computer Science at Millsaps College

 ## Extracurricular Activites